babyccino/portfolio-v2/src/content/projects/letterboxr.md

 ---

 Instagram only allows photos with aspect ratios between 4:5 and 16:9 for posts, and only gives you the option to crop when posting photos outside this range.
-I created give me and others an easy option to letterbox our images instead of cropping
+I created this application to give me and others an easy option to letterbox our images instead of cropping